T-Ingram/reading-notes/thecoderscomputer.md

    - Auto completion, suggestions, open/closing tags.

 2. **Syntax highlighting**
-   - Attributes, elements, copy...all different colors.
+   - Attributes, elements, copy, different colors for ease of use.

 3. **Variety of themes**
    - Option for dark mode, other themes, something to reduce eye strain.